Navid200/xDrip/docs/Nightscout/NS_Install.md

 | Firewall | [<img src="./images/AllGood_Icon.png">](./images/Firewall.png) | Insecurity ❌ |
 | Ubuntu | [<img src="./images/WrongUbuntu_Icon.png">](./images/WrongUbuntu.png) | Incompatibility ❌ |

-If the note directs you to delete the machine and create a new one or if any item above the horizontal line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
+If the note directs you to create a new one or if any item above the horizontal line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
 If this is a new virtual machine and you have no database on it yet, [delete the virtual machine](./DeleteVM.md) and go back and repeat the [virtual machine](./VirtualMachine.md) step.

-If you did not get a notification to recreate the machine, because of a wrong Ubuntu version, and nothing is red above the horizontal line on the status page, just press enter to close the status page.
+If you did not get a notification to recreate the machine, because of a wrong Ubuntu version, and nothing is red above the horizontal line on the status page, click OK to close the status page.
 All the red notes you see below the horizontal line are expected at this stage and you can ignore them.
 You will see this menu:
 ![](./images/Menu.png)

 <video width="400" controlsList="nodownload" src="./video/Install1.mp4" controls>